calnix/bigram-LM/README.md

 ![image](https://user-images.githubusercontent.com/22549197/160108901-77e259c0-d439-46c0-b319-aa55e11831fa.png)

-Firstly, to validate our model, we will apply it over a common password dump, rockyou.txt.
+To validate our model, we will apply it over a common password dump, rockyou.txt - comprising of 14,344,391 passwords.
-It comprises of 14,344,391 passwords and we will split our training and test corpus, 80% and 20% respectively.
-The number of guesses the model could make was limited to 100,000 tries and 1,000,000 tries, ceteris paribus.
+Number of guesses the model could make was restricted to 100,000 and 1,000,000 tries.
-Opted to not exceed a million guesses due to computational time taken.

-The last two rows reflect the proportion split of 80% training and 20% test corpus as we plan to implement with the passwords generated from each password manager.
-Additionally, to mimic the sizes of samples we collected for each generator, we will constrict the size of training corpus to 5,000 and 10,000 respectively.
+To mimic the sizes of samples we collected for each generator, we will constrict the size of training corpus to 5,000 and 10,000 respectively.

 The results above speak to the efficacy of the model; on the most constrained set of inputs of 5000 sized training corpus and 100,000 tries for guesses it was able to make 5,535 correct guesses – which is more that the training corpus size.
 We expect this to bode well for smaller sampling sizes.

+The last two rows reflect the proportion split of 80% training and 20% test corpus as we plan to implement with the passwords generated from each password manager.

 # Password Generators